yajra/laravel-datatables-docs/html-builder-table.md

 # HTML Builder Table

 The `table()` method generates the HTML table markup for your DataTable.
-It provides options for customizing the table structure, attributes, and footer.

 ## Basic Usage